One of the first things to do when using DJ.Studio is to import music to mix with! Otherwise, you’re just mixing thin air…

 folder, which stores stems.
 However, the audio-library-audioData

-folder, which contains copies of tracks used in projects, cannot be cleared manually.
+folder, which contains copies of tracks used in projects, which should NEVER be cleared manually.

 Q: Can I move the database folder to a different drive?

 A: Yes, you can move the entire database folder to another drive.
-After doing so, update the folder's location in DJ.Studio settings.
+After doing so, go to Settings > Folders > Database folder and select the new location.

 Q: What type of drive should I use for the database?